This page explains how to install a ThoughtSpot cluster in a VMware VSphere Hypervisor (ESXi) 6.5 environment.

 The system displays the Deployment Options dialog.

-Enter the options and click Next.
+Specify the settings in the table below and click Next.

 Setting Value Network mappings Select the correct network for your installation.
 Disk provisioning Choose Thin.
 Power on automatically Check this box.